GrafSoul/webpack-starter/README.md

 # Webpack Starter Kit

 Webpack starter kit for creating web sites and applications.
+The project is an excellent solution for creating individual projects.

 ## Clone, Install, Development & Start